 The atmospheric variables included in each reanalysis data file are listed in Table 4.
-As previously mentioned, as the variable dustcol is a column value it only has three dimensions whereas the other atmospheric variables are all four-dimensional.
+As previously mentioned, as the variables dustcol and vapcol are column values it only has three dimensions whereas the other atmospheric variables are all four-dimensional.
 The zonal wind u and meridional wind v are positive in the eastward and northward direction respectively.
 Although not directly assimilated, u and v are both indirectly altered as a result of the assimilation procedure.